 While multi-camera production is a little more involved, once everything is setup it will be easy to repeat week after week.

 Using an app for live streaming your church service

-Using TVU Networks’ TVU Anywhere smartphone broadcasting app along with TVU Producer software is a great solution.
+Using TVU Networks’ broadcasting app, TVU Anywhere, along with live streaming software, TVU Producer, together make a great solution.
 The combination makes it simple to use several smartphones and even iPads as camera sources and switch between them as the service unfolds and the relevant action moves from place to place.

 Load TVU Anywhere onto the smartphones from the Google Play Store or the Apple App Store.
 Install TVU Producer onto a laptop or desktop computer from the TVU Networks website.
 The company offers free use of the software for 20 hours.
 Connect the smartphone TVU Anywhere sources to TVU Producer.
 (How to do so was covered in a previous blog.)
 This is a virtual connection, not a wired connection, so don’t worry about running cables all throughout the house of worship and trying to hide them or tape them down so congregants don’t trip over them.